adrianyau/Python-Statistical-Modeling/README.md

   - As per my findings, we fail to reject the null hypothesis due to insufficient data, small sample size, and high variability.
 - Here are my thoughts to explore about the relationship between number of bikes and locations:
   - What is the mission statement of bike sharing companies?
 Reference: https://www.mobibikes.ca/en/our-company for The City of Vancouver.
-    - Reduce greenhouse gas emissions by reducing vehicles on the road, especially for short-travel commutes.
+    - Lower greenhouse gas emissions by reducing vehicles on the road, especially for short-travel commutes.
     - Increase accessibility of under-represented communities with lower socioeconomic status.
-  - Places where bike stations would be built:
+  - Places where bike stations could be built:
     - Follow public bike routes implemented by municipal governments around the city.
     - Provide a public service for locals and visitors to travel around landmarks and tourist attractions (e.g., Stanley Park).
     - Allow access around underprivileged neighbourhoods, such as rental housing, for people who cannot afford a vehicle or a personal bike to travel.
   - Other variables that I think they would affect the relationship between bikes and locations:
     - The time of the day and weather conditions depend on availabilty of bikes.
-    - Other forms of commute, such as subways (e.g., Skytrain) and ride-share programs (e.g., Uber and Lyft) that carry greater capacity of people.
+    - Other forms of commute, such as subways (e.g., Skytrain) and ride-share programs (e.g., Uber and Lyft) that carry greater capacity of passengers.
     - Usage of bikes:
       - Is it geared toward a younger demographic or older demographic?
-      - How comfortable are people using these bikes and navigating around traffic and intersections while sharing space with pedestrians and vehicles?
+      - How do people feel towards bike stations?
+How would we measure human emotions and sentiments?
+Is it easy to unlock a bike and return back to its station?
+How comfortable are people using these bikes and navigating around traffic and intersections while sharing space with pedestrians and vehicles?
-      - Is it easy to unlock a bike and return back to its station?
       - What is a short commute?
 Is it a trip to a coffee shop or ice-cream parlour?
     - The prices that people would spend at locations.
 Would there be a bike stations near restaurants with '$$$$' or '$$$$$' price rating?
   - Other variables that I think they would not affect the relationship between bikes and locations: